Add To Favorites

 Puppets pop up through the floor of this circus theater created from a recycled box.
 Act out Peter Spier's Circus! or any favorite book!

-Read <U>Circus!</U> by Peter Spier or another book that really appeals to you.
+Conduct a read aloud of Circus! by Peter Spier or another book that you and the students find appealing.
 What animals and people do you see in a circus?
 Clowns?
 Elephants?
 Jugglers?
 What does the tent or arena look like?
 Use Crayola® Dry-Erase Markers and a class white board to have students make a list of details such as the book's setting and circus performers.
-With a small group of classmates, make this puppet stage and puppets to retell the story.

 Organize students into small groups.
 Student groups will collaborate to make a puppet stage and puppets to retell the story.
 Beginning wiith Crayola Scissors, students cut off all flaps on a recycled box to make a puppet theater.

-<B>Ask an adult to help you</B> cut slits in the bottom of the theater so your characters can pop up through the floor.
+Students cut slits in the bottom of the theater so the characters can pop up through the floor.
 Insert the puppets as they appear.
 It's time for the show!
 Have adult assistance available for cutting, if needed.

 Add To Favorites